leg100/pubsub-webhook/README.md

 * `GOOGLE_CLOUD_PROJECT`: the project in which to deploy the function
 * `TOPIC_NAME`: the Pub/Sub topic to which to forward the POST payloads
 * `TOPIC_PROJECT`: (optional) the project hosting the Pub/Sub topic; the default is the same project as the function
+* `IP_WHITELIST`: (optional) comma delimited list of IP ranges from which the HTTP POST must originate, e.g. `1.2.3.4/32,1.2.3.5/24`; defaults to allowing all requests

 ### Create Topic